c3ho/CodingCamp/Week3/week3.md

 }
 testIf(3);
 ```
-Notice how there is no condition in the else statment?
+Notice how there is no condition in the else statement?
 Recall we don't need one because if the `if` condition is not triggered, we'll automatically execute whatever is inside `else` instead.

-We can also write several `if` statments together like the following
+We can also write several `if` statmeents together like the following
 ```
 function testIf(number) {
   if (number > 4) {